AlbertoIbarra/DataViz_Course/Data Descriptions/deposit.md

 The data set combines demographic data with data about the interaction of the customer and the bank.
 The variables are:

-* `age`, contact's age in years.
+* `age`, the client's age in years.

-* `job`, contact's type of job, taking values 'admin', 'unknown', 'unemployed', 'management', 'housemaid', 'student', 'retired', 'self-employed, 'entrepreneur', 'technician' and 'services'.
+* `job`, the client's type of job, taking values 'admin', 'unknown', 'unemployed', 'management', 'housemaid', 'student', 'retired', 'self-employed, 'entrepreneur', 'technician' and 'services'.

-* `marital`, contact's marital status, taking values 'married', 'divorced' and 'single'.
+* `marital`, the client's marital status, taking values 'married', 'divorced' and 'single'.

-* `education`, contact's education level, taking values 'unknown', 'secondary', 'primary' and 'tertiary'.
+* `education`, the client's education level, taking values 'unknown', 'secondary', 'primary' and 'tertiary'.

-* `default`, whether the contact has credit in default, taking values 'yes' and 'no'.
+* `default`, whether the client has credit in default, taking values 'yes' and 'no'.

-* `balance`, contact's  average yearly balance in euros.
+* `balance`, the client's  average yearly balance in euros.

-* `housing`, whether the contact has a housing loan, taking values 'yes' and 'no'.
+* `housing`, whether the client has a housing loan, taking values 'yes' and 'no'.

-* `loan`, whether the contact has a personal loan, taking values 'yes' and 'no'.
+* `loan`, whether the client has a personal loan, taking values 'yes' and 'no'.

 * `contact`, the usual communication channel, taking values 'unknown', 'telephone' and 'cellular'.

-* Duration of last contact before the campaign in seconds (`duration`).
+* `duration`, the duration of last contact before the campaign in seconds.

-* Number of days passed by after the client was last contacted from a previous campaign (`pdays`).
+* `pdays`, the number of days passed by after the client was last contacted from a previous campaign.
 When the client has not been not previously contacted, it takes value -1.

-* Number of contacts performed before this campaign and for this client (`previous`).
+* `previous`, the number of contacts performed before this campaign and for this client.

-* Outcome of the previous marketing campaign (`poutcome`).
-The values are "unknown", "other", "failure" and "success".
+* `poutcome`, the outcome of the previous marketing campaign.
+The values are 'unknown', 'other', 'failure' and 'success'.

-* Has the client subscribed a term deposit? (`deposit`).
-The values are "yes" and "no".
+* `deposit`, whether the client has subscribed a term deposit, taking values 'yes' and 'no'.

 ### Source